doohee323/tz-mcall-operator/USER_GUIDE.md

-# mcall CRD System User Guide
+# mcall Operator System User Guide

 ## Overview

-This is a step-by-step guide for applying the mcall CRD system to actual production environments.
+This is a step-by-step guide for applying the mcall Operator system to actual production environments.
 It is written from the perspective of operators/DevOps engineers, not developers.

 ## Step 1: System Installation and Initial Setup